na6an/SDCND/T2-P5/README.md

 ## Basic Build Instructions
 1. Clone this repo.
+2. Make sure above dependencies are fulfilled.
-2. This repo does NOT include Eigen library.
+3. This repo does NOT include Eigen library.
    Copy from src dir in CarND-MPC-Project repo above.
-3. Make a build directory: `mkdir build && cd build`
+4. Make a build directory: `mkdir build && cd build`
-4. Compile: `cmake .. && make`
+5. Compile: `cmake .. && make`
-5. Run it: `./mpc`.
+6. Run it: `./mpc`.

 ## Compiling
 This project is confirmed to compile on cmake 3.5.1, GNU make 4.1, gcc 5.4.0 in Ubuntu Bash on Windows 10.